MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 # What is Microsoft Fabric?

 Microsoft Fabric is an end-to-end analytics and data platform designed for enterprises that require a unified solution.
 It encompasses data movement, processing, ingestion, transformation, real-time event routing, and report building.
-It offers a comprehensive suite of services including Data Engineering, Data Factory, Data Science, Real-Time Intelligence, and Data Warehouse.
+It offers a comprehensive suite of services including Data Engineering, Data Factory, Data Science, Real-Time Analytics, and Data Warehouse.

 With Fabric, you don't need to assemble different services from multiple vendors.
 Instead, it offers a seamlessly integrated, user-friendly platform that simplifies your analytics requirements.
 Operating on a Software as a Service (SaaS) model, Fabric brings simplicity and integration to your solutions.